777arc/textbook/content/digital_modulation.rst

 .. image:: ../_images/square-wave.svg
    :align: center
    :target: ../_images/square-wave.svg
+   :alt: A square wave in time and frequency domain showing the large amount of bandwidth that a square wave uses

 What we do for wireless signals is start with a carrier, which is just a sinusoid.
 E.g., FM radio uses a carrier like 101.1 MHz or 100.3 MHz.
 We modulate that carrier in some way (there are many).
 For FM radio it’s an analog modulation, not digital, but it’s the same concept as digital modulation.